vuori/xwinrestore/README.md

 when a SPICE viewer (`virt-viewer`) window is resized.
 Auto-resizing can be enabled with the `-P` option.

+**This project is suspended as of 2023, as I have switched to a tiling window manager.**

 ## Usage

 ### Prerequisites